The Ultimate Cold Brew vs. Hot Brew Showdown: Discover Your Coffee Style

 Before diving into comparisons, let’s break down what actually happens in your cup when you choose cold vs. hot.

-Cold Brew Basics: This method involves steeping coarsely ground coffee beans in cold water for an extended period—typically 12-24 hours.
+This method involves steeping coarsely ground coffee beans in cold water for an extended period—typically 12 to 24 hours.
 The absence of heat creates a completely different chemical extraction process.

-Hot Brew Basics: Traditional hot brewing methods (pour-over, drip, French press, espresso) use hot water (195°F-205°F) to extract flavors and compounds from coffee grounds in minutes rather than hours.
+Traditional hot brewing methods (pour-over, drip, French press, espresso) use hot water (195°F–205°F) to extract flavors and compounds from coffee grounds in just minutes.
+This fundamental difference in extraction is where all the magic—and controversy—begins.

 Performance Showdown: Energy Release & Caffeine Content